thrasher-corp/gocryptotrader/database/README.md

 gen_sqlboiler_config
 ```

-By default this will look in your gocryptotrader data folder and default config, these can be overwritten along with thel locatio nof the  sqlboiler generated config
+By default this will look in your gocryptotrader data folder and default config, these can be overwritten
+along with the location of the  sqlboiler generated config

 ```shell script
 -config "configname.json"
 -datadir "~/.gocryptotrader/"